adamsilver/fdpb/03-Book-A-Flight.md

 - Work with assistive devices.
 - Work without Javascript.

-To abide by the last rule we need to talk about progressive enhancement.
-It was only a matter of time until this subject came up.
-We touched upon the subject in chapter 1 but it's worth while delving deeper now.
+To satisfy the last rule we need to talk about progressive enhancement.
+We touched upon the subject in chapter 1 but now we should take a deeper look at its role in design.

 #### Progressive enhancement